Find more staff

 - Pedagogical Innovation in Higher Education

-Professional Engagement
+Professional Engagement:

-- Open to supervising postgraduate research students.
+- Open to supervising postgraduate research

-Personal Interests
+Personal Interests:

 - International travel and cultural exploration

-- Photography and creative arts
+- Photography and the creative arts

-- Sports and physical wellbeing
+- Sports and well-being

 Area of expertise

-Policing and Criminology
+Policing and Criminology:

-Constitutional and Public Law
+Constitutional and Public Law:

-Human Rights and International Human Rights Law
+Human Rights and International Law:

-International and Transnational Law
+International and Transnational Law:

-Globalisation and Legal Reform
+Globalisation and Legal Reform:

-English Legal System
+English Legal System and Legal Theory:

-Pedagogical Practice in Legal Education
+Pedagogical Innovation in Legal Education:

 Publications